ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/pytorch-llama/_index.md

 ---
-title: Run a Large Language Model (LLM) chatbot with PyTorch on Arm servers
+title: Run a Large Language Model (LLM) chatbot with PyTorch using KleidiAI on Arm servers

 minutes_to_complete: 30